wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Server manufacturers usually provide more speed along with larger capacity:

-   * Faster CPUs come with larger RAM
+   * More cores (vCPUs) and faster CPUs come with larger RAM
    * Faster disk types come with larger capacity disks
-   * Faster network speeds come with larger capacity network pipes
+   * Faster network performance (speed) interfaces come with larger capacity network pipes
    <br /><br />

 For example, to get more RAM you also pay for faster CPU whether you want that or not.